-I try to keep my post light and happy.
+I try to keep my posts light and happy.
 Because for the most part, that’s how my life is.
 I don’t like to dwell on the negative–I think we already do that enough as a society.
 I don’t want to contribute to that.
 Unfortunately, something happened yesterday that really bothered me and I want to share it.
 I have put off sharing it for some time now because of the previously mentioned reason but it has persisted and has been a significant part of my DC experience.

 Yesterday, our Stake President made a special visit to our ward to talk to both the men and the women separately.
 Sunday School was cancelled.
 The sisters stayed in the chapel to speak with the President first and then the brethren took our place for the third hour.
 Naturally, everyone was geared up for a chastity lesson.
-The week leading up to this Sunday was full of everything from wailing and gnashing of teeth to quiet nods of respect for the man taking on the uncomfortable topic.
+The week leading up to this Sunday was full of everything from weeping, wailing and gnashing of teeth to quiet nods of respect for the man taking on the uncomfortable topic.

 Personally, I am a big fan of our stake president.
 Like, “groupie” fan.
 I think he is a super cool dude who was made to be a spiritual leader for single adults.
 His wife is stellar too.
 They know their stuff, they know their audience.
 But as I shall soon reveal, not all of my brothers and sisters in the gospel agree with me.